 How to get to Venice

-There is a large airport in Venice but it has very few overseas flights.
-There are only a few seasonal direct flights from the US to Venice so if you’re visiting in winter you’ll have to connect somewhere in Europe.
+Venice has a decent-sized airport, but it has very few overseas flights.
+There are only a few seasonal direct flights from North America to Venice (from New York, Atlanta, Philadelphia, Dallas, Washington DC.
+Toronto, and Montreal) so if youโre visiting in winter youโll have to connect somewhere in Europe.
 From the airport you have two options to get into the city center: bus or boat.

 How to get around Venice in Winter